HenryKim2022/Laravel-v10--already-configured-new-project-/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## About This Project

+This base laravel project base is already configured/ modded tobe able used in webhosting. public_html as root.
+What im doing is:

+- Moving 'public' folder content to its root.
+- Modify index.php in root '/../blabla' to '/blabla'
+- Modify .htaccess file

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.